 - 8 ounces mild cheddar cheese, divided

-Fry tortillas in oil and drain on paper towels.
+Fry tortillas in oil for a few seconds to soften them and set them on paper towels to drain.
 Cut jack cheese and cheddar cheese into 16 ‘fingers’ with enough cheese leftover for 1 cup of grated cheese topping.
 Spread 1 cup of sauce in the bottom of a large casserole.
 Fill the tortillas with one of each finger of cheese and the chicken pieces and lay them on the sauce.
 Spread the remaining sauce on top.
 Cover casserole with foil and bake in a 350 degree oven for 25 minutes.
 Remove the foil, sprinkle with the grated cheese and return to the oven for 5 minutes or until the cheese melts.

 Serve with sour cream, sliced black olives, sliced green onions, cilantro, Spanish flavored rice and beans.

 - 1/3 – 1/2 of a fresh jalapeño diced (depending on how hot the pepper is), finely diced